 - Santa Juana Bird Watching (Also available from Santa Juana Lodge)

-Peace Lodge in La Paz
+Peace Lodge at La Paz Waterfall Gardens

 Peace Lodge is a must-see destination for any nature-minded traveler.
 The La Paz Waterfall Gardens at Peace Lodge is one of the most-visited ecological destinations in Costa Rica.
 There are few places in the country that manage to combine as many experiences as Peace Lodge has – including extensive hiking and amazing waterfalls.

-For birders, this area has an added significance – beside the birds that fly in the aviary and visit the hummingbird garden, Peace Lodge is also in a migration corridor that is used by hundreds of species as they head north or south in search of fruit-bearing trees.
+For birders, this area has an added significance – besides the birds that fly in the aviary and visit the hummingbird garden, Peace Lodge is also in a migration corridor that is used by hundreds of species as they head north or south in search of fruit-bearing trees.

 Bird-watchers who visit the aviary at Peace Lodge will discover a variety of feathered friends.
 The refuge is primarily home to wild birds that were illegally caught by hunters and then confiscated by the government, as well as pets that have been donated.
 Visit the toucan exhibit for an up-close-and-personal look at these brightly-colored beauties.
 Peace Lodge’s toucans are favorites for photo-ops, and won’t hesitate to take food by hand!